Error: STOP: c00002e2 on Active Directory server restore or screenshot verification

 Booting up the Virtual Machine on the Datto in Directory Services Restore Mode

-The general steps for booting into DSRM mode are the same for all restore types
+The general steps for booting into DSRM mode are the same for all restore types.

-- Start a local virtualization with networking enabled.
+Start a local virtualization with networking enabled.
 If the production machine is still live on the network, use the Firewalled on a private subnet or the Firewalled on a private subnet, with no Internet access option.

-- While the VM is booting, use the connect to VNC option by clicking on the preview window.
+While the VM is booting, use the connect to VNC option by clicking on the preview window.

-- When the VNC connection is up, click restart in the Datto UI to restart the virtualization.
+When the VNC connection is up, click restart in the Datto UI to restart the virtualization.

-- The virtual machine will start to boot on the screen.
+The virtual machine will start to boot on the screen.
 Immediately press F8 to get to the Advanced Boot Options screen.
 If access fails, power down the VM and repeat the previous step.

-- From this screen, select Directory Services Restore Mode.
+From this screen, select Directory Services Restore Mode.

 Once you are booted into the server

-- After booting into the server, verify that all required drive letters for the VM are correctly assigned in Disk Management.
+Verify that all required drive letters for the VM are correctly assigned in Disk Management.

 Make sure that the virtual machine time is close to the snapshot time you're booting from.
 Once booted normally, the time can be changed back to the present.